 Why Traditional Methods of Measuring Feedback Don’t Work

-Collecting feedback is obviously an essential driver of business success, but knowing how to collect it is just as important.
-How you collect the feedback can determine how much data you receive from the customer in addition to the quality of the feedback you receive.
+Collecting feedback through customer satisfaction surveys is an essential driver of business success, however, knowing how to collect the surveys is just as important.
+How you collect customer surveys can determine how much data you receive from the customer in addition to the quality of the feedback you receive.
 For many businesses, using traditional paper-based methods are still widely utilized – however, it isn’t the most effective or efficient.
 Let’s explore why.

-Secondly, paper-based surveys can be costly and time-consuming.
+Secondly, paper-based customer satisfaction surveys can be costly and time-consuming.
 Filling out any type of form by hand as a customer can be daunting.
 Not to mention, the process to actually receive the information can take days, weeks, and sometimes even months.
-This is detrimental to a business when an upset guest is venting in-moment because you can’t recover them in real time.
-With a digital platform, you can send a survey immediately and get feedback instantly.
+This is detrimental to a business when an upset guest is venting in-moment because you can’t recover them in real-time.
+With a customer survey platform, you can send a survey immediately and get feedback instantly.
 Not to mention, you can reach plenty of people over multiple geographic regions that wouldn’t even be a consideration with paper-based methods.

 How To Obtain Optimal Customer Feedback

-Once you’ve nailed down your option for collecting effective feedback, it’s now time to figure out how to optimize the amount of feedback you retrieve from your customers.
+Once you’ve nailed down your tactic for collecting effective feedback through customer satisfaction surveys, it’s now time to optimize the amount of feedback you retrieve from your customers.

 If you’re looking to obtain feedback, you have to ask for it.
 Customers have to know the program exists and know that you want to hear from them.
-Having your team bring it up is a great first step to having them submit more feedback.
+Having your employees bring up customer satisfaction surveys, is a great first step to having them submit feedback.

 Engaging customers when you know they will be receptive will help you obtain the most feedback.
-Train team members to mention your program at critical touchpoints.
+Train employees to mention your satisfaction surveys at critical touchpoints.
 Places like reception, immediately after their purchase, while their car is being serviced, or as a customer pays, are great areas to pilot.
-Similarly, training team members to inform customers in a way that is alluring will also enhance the number and quality of responses.
+Similarly, training employees to inform customers in a way that is alluring will also enhance the number and quality of responses.
 Tactics, like using their name or referencing a past visit, is a great place to start.

-Convenience is key when it comes to requesting feedback from your customers.
+Convenience is key when it comes to customer satisfaction surveys.
 In this day and age, apps are widely used to communicate – and usually more than one at a time.
 From WhatsApp to Facebook Messenger to SMS and Line, providing a variety of options will broaden your audience scope in addition to satisfying the needs of you existing customers.

 If you’re thinking of being available on multiple channels, we recommend leveraging a Customer Experience Management (CEM) platform so your team can easily manage feedback.
 A CEM platform will streamline the process, in addition to auto-routing urgent messages to management and providing useful data analytics features.

 The insights you receive will be completely dependent on the questions that you ask.
-Whether you want to know about the speed of service or team attentiveness, it’s important that the questions you ask reflect what you want to know.
-Questions like “Rate the helpfulness of your sales representative” or “How was your service today?’ are great examples.
+Whether you want to know about the speed of service or employee attentiveness, it’s important that the questions you ask reflect what you want to know.
+Survey questions like “Rate the helpfulness of your sales representative” or “How was your service today?’ are great examples.

 In addition, the way that you frame questions should reflect how your customers want to be asked.
 Do they prefer pick lists?
 Multiple choice?
 Long form?
 Short form?
 If you’re unsure of what type of questions your customers are more receptive to, pilot a few options to see how they respond.
 If long form questions are more popular than multiple choice, shift your survey to include more long form.
 By tailoring your survey to customer preferences you encourage them to complete the survey and increase the likelihood of obtaining quality feedback.

 No customer wants to be put through a lengthy, cumbersome feedback process.
-At the end of the day they’re doing you a favour, so it’s important to reward them with a simple and well-executed feedback solution.
+At the end of the day they’re doing you a favour, so it’s important to reward them with a simple and well-executed customer survey platform.